grantmcdermott/etwfe/cran-comments.md

-This is a resubmission that wraps Examples in `\dontrun` to avoid the NOTE triggered by my previous submission (23 Feb), regarding examples taking more than 5 seconds on Windows.
-The key features of this `etwfe` update are otherwise unchanged and remain as per the below.

 ## Overview

-`etwfe` 0.3.1 is a patch release that ensures the package internals reflect some changes introduced by an upstream dependency.
+`etwfe` 0.3.2 is a patch release that fixes some bugs related to estimating heterogeneous treatment effect, as well as allowing for offsets to be used in the estimation.

 ## Test environments